 Students should think very carefully before they make elective choices.
 A change of electives is not always possible as some classes become full.
-If a student wishes to change an elective, they must wait until the designated week in Term 1 - 2020.
+If a student wishes to change an elective, they must wait until the designated week in Term 1 - 2023.

-CONFUSED ABOUT TERMINOLOGY
+CONFUSED ABOUT

-- 100 hours course a one year course studied either in Year 9 or Year 10 - 200 hours course course can be studied both in Year 9 and Year 10 - HSIE Human Society and Its Environment (e.g. History, Geography, Commerce) - CAPA Creative and Performing Arts (Music, Drama, Art) - TAS Technology and Applied Studies (e.g. Food Technology, Woodwork, Design and Technology, Textiles, iSTEM) - · LOTE Languages Other than English - PDHPE Personal Development Health and Physical Education
+- 100 hours course a one year course studied either in Year 9 or Year 10 - HSIE Human Society and Its Environment (e.g. History, Geography, Commerce) - CAPA Creative and Performing Arts (Music, Drama, Art) - TAS Technology and Applied Studies (e.g. Food Technology, Woodwork, Design and Technology, Textiles, iSTEM) - LOTE Languages Other than English - PDHPE Personal Development Health and Physical Education

-TAS footivear policy
+S footivear policy